AMSA Appeal Process

-NOTE: If you have eyewitnesses who can give evidence in your favor, they should send an email to firstname.lastname@example.org by the Friday deadline.
+If you have any other forms of evidence to support your appeal, please include that with your email to firstname.lastname@example.org.
 It is not the responsibility of AMSA to gather this evidence on your behalf.

 - Players who submit an appeal are required to sit out the first week after receiving a Red Card.